Best practices when designing workflows

 Incorrect configuration of multiple Merge collections actions

-Moving workflows across tenants
+Best practices for moving workflows across tenants